idallmann/EVA-impact-aires-protegees/docs/00_data_build.md

 library(sf)
 library(mapview)
 ```
+This script builds the different datasets for the analysis.
+For descriptive statistics, data on PAs funded by the AFD are combined with the WDPA.
+A confidential dataset is created to perform statistics on fundings.
+Also, datasets on PAs aggregated size at country and regional level are created.

+Note that the raw dataset is not made publicly available, as it contains confidential data.
+Apart from the dataset on funding, all datasets created here can be provided upon request.

 ## Datasets for descriptive statistics

-The raw dataset has been built by Léa Poulin.
-It comes from the merging of SIOP extract, and PAs dataset from ARB covering 2000-2017 period.
-Majority of PAs had no corresponding WDPA ID, so it was found and reported manually by Léa Poulin and Ingrid Dallmann on WDPA website.
+The datasets are built from the raw BDD_joint.xlsx file.
+The latter comes from the merging of AFD project data (SIOP), and information on PAs reported ARB and covering 2000-2017 period.
+Information on the PAs is also found on the WDPA database (polygon, year of implementation, IUCN category, etc.).
+Majority of PAs reported by ARB had no WDPA ID, so it was found and reported manually on WDPA website.

 Different datasets are built.
-First a dataset (data_PA_tidy) enriched of information on co-investors and ISO code for the country hosting the PA.
+First a dataset (data_PA_tidy) enriched of information on co-investors and ISO codes for the countries hosting the PA.

-From this dataset are extracted : (1) a dataset with only SIOP variables, to allow future working on PAs; (2) a dataset to perform most descriptive statistics, except confidential ones related to funding; (3) a confidential dataset with funding data.
+From this dataset are extracted : (1) a dataset with only project related variables from the AFD, to facilitate merging with datasets other than WDPA; (2) a dataset to perform most descriptive statistics, except confidential ones related to funding; (3) a confidential dataset with funding data.

-Then a dataset of PAs polygons is imported from the WDPA, and confidential data removed.
+Then a dataset of PAs polygons is imported from the WDPA, and confidential data are also removed.

-Some statistics need size of PAs at country/region/world level (evolution of area covered by PAs at world level for instance).
-Datasets with total areas at country/region/world level are created.
-As many areas overlap (according to WDPA documentation), a sum of reported area would overestimate aggregated area.
-The computation method of WDPA is followed (<https://www.protectedplanet.net/en/resources/calculating-protected-area-coverage>).

 ### Cleaning the raw dataset